websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/questions-app/user-guide/using-the-questions-app.md

 ![Click on the tags tab to see all tags.](using-the-questions-app/images/09.png)

-## Subscriptions
+## Subscriptions to Topics and Questions

-You can subscribe to both topics and questions.
-This makes it easy to go back to your favorite topics and favorite questions.
+You can subscribe to both topics and questions to receive in-site and email notifications for updates.

 To subscribe to a topic, click the *Subscribe* button below the topic title bar.

 ![Click on the subscribe button to subscribe to a topic.](using-the-questions-app/images/10.png)

 To subscribe to a question, click the subscribe bell button next to the question.
-Note that when you ask a question, you're automatically subscribed to it.
+When you ask a question, you're automatically subscribed to it.

 ![Click on the subscribe bell button to subscribe to a question](using-the-questions-app/images/11.png)